Emilia Lanier: Poems

 "Le Rêve de la femme de Pilate" (The dream of Pilate's wife).
 Engraving by Alphonse François (1814–1888) after Gustave Doré.

 In Salve Deus, Lanier also draws attention to Pilate's wife, a minor character in the Bible, who attempts to prevent the unjust trial and crucifixion of Christ.
 She also notes the male apostles that forsook and even denied Christ during His Crucifixion.
 Lanier repeats the anti-Semitic aspects of the Gospel accounts: hostile attitudes towards the Jews for not preventing the Crucifixion – such views were the norm for her period.

 There is no scholarly consensus on the religious motivation of the title poem.
 Some call it a genuinely religious poem from a strong, female angle.
 Others see it as a piece of clever satire.
 Although there is no agreement on intent and motive, most scholars note the strong feminist sentiments throughout Salve Deus Rex Judæorum.

 Lanier's book ends with the "Description of Cookham," commemorating Margaret Clifford, Countess of Cumberland and her daughter Lady Anne Clifford.
 This is the first published country-house poem in English (Ben Jonson's better known "To Penshurst" may have been written earlier but was first published in 1616.)
 Lanier's inspiration came from a stay at Cookham Dean, where Margaret Clifford, Countess of Cumberland, lived with her daughter Lady Anne Clifford, for whom Lanier was engaged as tutor and companion.
+The poem is notable for its arresting use of similes.
 The Clifford household possessed a significant library, some of which can be identified in the painting The Great Picture, attributed to Jan van Belcamp.
 Helen Wilcox asserts in her book, 1611: Authority, Gender, and the Word in Early Modern England, that the poem is an allegory of the expulsion from Eden.

 Feminist themes

 Salve Deus Rex Judaeorum has been viewed by many as one of the earliest feminist works in English literature.
-Barbara Kiefer Lewalski in an article, "Writing Women and Reading the Renaissance", actually calls Lanier the "defender of womankind".
+Academic Barbara Kiefer Lewalski calls Lanier "defender of womankind" in the article "Writing Women and Reading the Renaissance".
 Lewalski believes Lanier initiates her ideas of the genealogy of women with the first few poems in the collection, as dedications to prominent women.
 This follows the idea that "virtue and learning descend from mothers to daughters."

-Marie H. Loughlin continues Lewalski's argument in "'Fast ti'd unto Them in a Golden Chaine': Typology, Apocalypse, and Woman's Genealogy in Aemilia Lanier's Salve Deus Rex Judaeorum" by noting that the genealogy of women began with Eve.
-Loughlin argues that Lanier advocates the importance of knowledge of the spiritual and the material worlds in women's connection.
-Lanier seems to argue that women must focus on the material world and their importance in it, to complement their life in the spiritual world.
-The argument derives from Lanier's seeming desire to raise women to the level of men.
+Academic Marie H. Loughlin argues that Lanier advocates the importance of knowledge of the spiritual and the material worlds in women's connection, and that Lanier seems to argue that women must focus on the material world and their importance in it, to complement their life in the spiritual world.